Xilinx/Vitis_Embedded_Platform_Source/README.md

 > Note: For Versal platforms, the PDI in XSA will always be pre-synth PDI.

-Vitis platforms require software components so that the platform can boot into a known state.
+There are two methods to prepare the platform software.

-Vitis base platforms uses pre-built common software images provided by PetaLinux.
-The pre-built image for each architecture includes Linux kernel, root file system, sysroot and common boot components like u-boot.
+- Use **Pre-built Linux** components: PetaLinux provides pre-built common software images.
+The image for each architecture includes Linux kernel, root file system, sysroot and common boot components like u-boot.
+The Vitis platform can use these components directly.
 Users need to [download and install common images](#installing-the-common-software) before building Vitis base platforms.

-Note: If users wish to customize platform software, please refer to [Petalinux software components generation Tutorial][2].
+- Use **PetaLinux**: Users can use Petalinux to generate everything locally.
+Using this method users can customize and generate software components.
+Users need to install PetaLinux and setup PetaLinux environment before building Vitis base platforms.
+[Petalinux software components generation Tutorial][2]

 [2]: https://github.com/Xilinx/Vitis-Tutorials/tree/master/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization

-### Build Command Flags

-The flags used in commands of above table are explained below :
+The Flags used in commands of above table are explained below :

 - *PREBUILT_LINUX_PATH*: By default, this flag is set to /opt/xilinx/platform/xilinx-<arch>-common-<ver>.
 If platform needs to be build using package located at another directory then provide the pre-built Linux image path to this flag.
 The build flow will generate device tree from XSA and run platform package with the pre-built Linux image.
 Common Linux components are provided as pre-built binaries by Xilinx to fullfill most evaluation requirements.
 Please refer to [UG1393- Using Embedded Platforms chapter][3] for more information.
 Set this flag to point common software components(u-boot, boot.scr, bl31.elf).
 These files are architecture specific.
-Zynq, ZynqMP and Versal have different software component files.
+Zynq, zynqMP and Versal have different software component files.

     ```bash
     make all